tstiehl/sodium-channels/README.md

 - CMi_1_7_activation_shifted_0.m: Simulation of CMi fiber with different current injections.
 This script generates Fig. 11C.
 - CMi_1_7_activation_shifted_5.m: Simulation of CMi fiber where Nav1.7 activation is shifted by 5mV.
 This script generates Fig. 11D.
 - CMi_1_7_activation_shifted_8.m: Simulation of CMi fiber where Nav1.7 activation is shifted by 8mV.
 This script generates Fig 11E.
-### Scripts for Adelta filber
+### Scripts for A&delta; filber
-- Ad_30.m: Simulation of Adelta fiber with a current injection of 30 uA/cm².
+- Ad_30.m: Simulation of A&delta; fiber with a current injection of 30 uA/cm².
 This script generates Fig. 10B, Fig. 10C, upper left panel of Fig. 10A, SFig.
 8C and SFig.
 8D.
-- Ad_30_subtype_contribution.m: Simulation of Adelta fiber with current injection of 30uA/cm² and with individual Nav subtypes removed during action potential.
+- Ad_30_subtype_contribution.m: Simulation of A&delta; fiber with current injection of 30uA/cm² and with individual Nav subtypes removed during action potential.
-- Ad_40.m: Simulation of Adelta fiber with a current injection of 40 uA/cm².
+- Ad_40.m: Simulation of A&delta; fiber with a current injection of 40 uA/cm².
 This script generates SFig.
 5B, SFig.
 5C, upper left panel of SFig.
 5A.
-- Ad_40_subtype_contribution.m: Simulation of Adelta fiber with current injection of 40uA/cm² and with individual Nav subtypes removed during action potential.
+- Ad_40_subtype_contribution.m: Simulation of A&delta; fiber with current injection of 40uA/cm² and with individual Nav subtypes removed during action potential.
-- Ad_1_7_increased.m: Simulation of Adelta fiber with 5-fold increased expression of Nav1.7.
+- Ad_1_7_increased.m: Simulation of A&delta; fiber with 5-fold increased expression of Nav1.7.
 This script generates Fig. 12A.
-- Ad_1_8_increased.m: Simulation of Adelta fiber with 8-fold increased expression of Nav1.8.
+- Ad_1_8_increased.m: Simulation of A&delta; fiber with 8-fold increased expression of Nav1.8.
 This script generates Fig. 12B.
-- Ad_1_7_activation_shifted_0.m: Simulation of Adelta fiber with different current injections.
+- Ad_1_7_activation_shifted_0.m: Simulation of A&delta; fiber with different current injections.
 This script generates Fig. 12C.
-- Ad_1_7_activation_shifted_5.m: Simulation of Adelta fiber where Nav1.7 activation is shifted by 5mV.
+- Ad_1_7_activation_shifted_5.m: Simulation of A&delta; fiber where Nav1.7 activation is shifted by 5mV.
 This script generates Fig. 12D.
-- Ad_1_7_activation_shifted_8.m: Simulation of Adelta fiber where Nav1.7 activation is shifted by 8mV.
+- Ad_1_7_activation_shifted_8.m: Simulation of A&delta; fiber where Nav1.7 activation is shifted by 8mV.
 This script generates Fig. 12E.

 ## FILES CONTAINING FUNCTIONS